 Thou Shalt Not Borrow More Than You Can AffordThou Shalt Not Borrow More Than You Can Afford

 Bidding wars can happen in New York’s competitive real estate market.
 When a great property in a great neighborhood at a desirable price point comes to a competitive market, bidding becomes the norm, especially in the competitive two-bedroom market of properties priced between $1 million and $2 million.
 Just like in any combat, though, it’s essential to keep your head during a bidding war.

 Thou Should Not Buy AloneThou Should Not Buy Alone

 Reputable ResourcesReputable Resources

 Working with reliable, experienced vendors saves time and money.
-A qualified buyer’s agent should have a vendor list that his/her clients can depend on without risk.
-Whether our customers need to remodel a kitchen, paint a room, redo the floors, or gut renovation, our vendors deliver superior results.
+A qualified buyer’s agent should have a vendor list that their clients can depend on without risk.
+Whether needing to remodel a kitchen, paint a room, redo the floors, or gut renovation.